What are holiday bookings?

 The popularity of these periods can also help you secure early holiday bookings, which can give your property much-needed financial security.
 What’s more, if a guest books direct you could be paid some or all of the booking fee upfront, which you can invest back into your property long before the guest arrives.

 Not all holiday bookings are created equal.
-Here are a few different types of holiday booking that you might consider offering at your hotel.
+Here are a few different types of holiday bookings that you might consider offering at your hotel.

 Package holiday bookings